erikallin/cucitrace/rejsekort/Question5/Answer5A.md

-ANSWER 2A: JOE IS TRAVELLING
+ANSWER 5A: KARL CREATES A NEW TRAVEL CARD
 =============================